 The earliest updates to the Platform came roughly as followed:

 From the launch date, the membership unprecedentedly grew, gradually during the first few days and then picking up pace quite dramatically.
-This keyword list site quickly became the most popular due to the sheer caring attitude of the owners.
+This keyword list site quickly became the most popular due to the owners pushing to make Wealthy Affiliate simply the best keyword list site on the Internet.
 Paying it forward was not, nor still isn’t a popular element used by most marketers.
 Kyle and Carson approached their marketing campaigns with utmost integrity and honesty and most of all, the sheer passion of showing others how to sort out the awful mess that simply turned many off from wanting anything to do with affiliate marketing.
-Outside of what I found when I first stumbled onto Wealthy Affiliate in 2008, the straight forwardness of what I was reading on the Wealthy Affiliate sales site impressed me.
-It shockingly stood out above everything else I’ve seen to that point, and yet today, such is very rarely found today.

-Like myself, tens of thousands of people over the last 13 years have found Wealthy Affiliate, saw what I had seen and grew to love these two amazing men and their creation.
+Like myself, over one-million people world-wide, over the last 13 years, have found Wealthy Affiliate, saw what I had seen and grew to love these two amazing men and their creation.
 Over the years, I have seen tears shed because for some reason, they were being pulled away.
 Aside from the many success stories and lives forever changed, from 2005, Wealthy Affiliate has been a legacy.

-Training modules were amongst the earliest additions to the Platform.
-This aspect grew very quickly and helped take the growing problem of trying to answer many recurring questions.
-The overall theme of these modules were to help members learn how to implement the keyword lists and drive traffic to their websites.
+New (and updated) training modules were amongst the earliest additions to the Platform.
+The new forum and training materials on the platform grew very quickly and helped take the growing problem of trying to answer many recurring questions.
+The overall theme of the training modules were to help members learn how to implement the keyword lists and drive traffic to their websites.
 They also featured Pay-Per-Click and various other advertising methods as well as organic search engine optimization.

 The monthly price at this point, went up from $29.99 to $39.99.
 The reason being, the need for more server space, hired employees and upkeep of the member site.
 In a few months’ time, Wealthy Affiliate was already growing out of the keyword list site parameters.